Mission Met’s Diversity, Equity,

 Our Personal Commitments to DEIJ

-The Mission Met team shares a strong personal commitment to diversity, equity, inclusion, and justice (DEIJ), and each member brings unique experiences and insights into their work.
+The Mission Met team shares a strong personal commitment to DEIJ and each member brings unique experiences and insights into their work.

-Together, their stories illustrate a shared dedication to creating a more inclusive, equitable, and just society through various paths of advocacy, education, and direct support.
-All aim to transform their understanding and experiences into impactful action within their communities and beyond.
+Together, our stories illustrate a shared dedication to creating a more inclusive, equitable, and just society through various paths of advocacy, education, and direct support.
+We aim to transform our understanding and experiences into impactful action within their communities and beyond.
 Our individual DEIJ journeys run deep.
 Our collective journey has just begun.
 We will continue to learn.

 Definitions